kernelci/kernelci-core/doc/collection-test-case.rst

  :query string field: The field that should be returned in the response.
 Can be
     repeated multiple times.
  :query string nfield: The field that should *not* be returned in the response.
 Can be repeated multiple times.
- :query string _id: The internal ID of the test suite report.
+ :query string _id: The internal ID of the test case report.
- :query string arch: The platform architecture.
- :query string board: The board where the test suite has been run.
- :query string board_instance: The board instance where the test suite has been run.
- :query string boot_id: The ID of the boot report used by the test suite.
  :query string created_on: The creation date: accepted formats are ``YYYY-MM-DD`` and ``YYYYMMDD``.
- :query string defconfig_full: A value of the ``defconfig_full`` used for the build.
- :query string defconfig: A value of the ``defconfig`` used for the build.
- :query string job: The job/tree name.
+ :query string name: The name of a test case.
- :query string job_id: The ID of the job.
+ :query string test_suite_id: The ID of the test suite associated with the test case.
- :query string kernel: The kernel name.
+ :query string test_set_id: The ID of the test set associated with the test case.
- :query string name: The name of a test suite.
+ :query string time: The time it took to execute the test case.

  :status 200: Results found.
  :status 403: Not authorized to perform the operation.